drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Rather than trying to script something in all BASH or Python, it can be mixed.

-Visualize data along the way.
+Visualize data, variables, along the way.

+Share playbooks/process

+Provide examples to supplent documentation